deanabusood/odin-recipes/README.md

 # odin-recipes 🫐🧁 🍌🍞
-This is a complete html project offered in The Odin Project titled "Recipes"
+This is a complete html project (now with some css!) offered in The Odin Project titled "Recipes"

 It consists of a main web page with 3 accessible dessert sections: "Crepes", "Blueberry Muffins", and "Banana Bread".